Varlock: schema-first env files that stay safe around AI tooling

 Introduction

-If you already treat agent sessions as hostile to accidentally pasted keys (for example alongside a minimal harness like Pi), Varlock is pitched as infrastructure: schema for agents and CI, plaintext secrets only where you explicitly put them.
+If you already treat agent sessions as risky around pasted keys (for example alongside a minimal harness like Pi or scripted flows from Archon), Varlock is pitched as workflow infrastructure: shared schema for agents and CI, plaintext secrets only where you deliberately put them.

 Cover art here is Varlock’s default Open Graph raster from the upstream site package (packages/varlock-website/public/default-og-image-new.png), same MIT-licensed monorepo as the tool.